jarossnd/jason-ross-dev-v1/blog/posts/arch-linux-setting-monitor-display-order/index.md

 xrandr --output HDMI-1 --left-of DVI-D-1
 ```

 The monitors should now be in the correct order.
-Next, lets set the correct primary monitor:
+Next, let's set the correct primary monitor:

 ```
 xrandr --output HDMI-1 --primary